ioCarb/sprout/README.md

 - P2P network: In W3bstream, all sequencers and provers interact with each other over the P2P network, including dispatching, receiving, and reporting task status.
 To participate the processing of a project, a node needs to join the project topic and then process the information related to the project.
 - IPFS: Project config data is stored on IPFS.
 Users who want to publish a new project can use [ioctl](https://docs.iotex.io/the-iotex-stack/reference/ioctl-cli-reference) to push the project config file to IPFS.
 - Chain contract: Projects and provers are registered in IoTeX contracts.
 They are publicly available and open to all to register.
-- ZK runtime: Three ZK runtimes are supported, including Halo2, ZkWasm, and Risc0.
+- ZK runtime: Three ZK runtimes are supported, including Halo2, ZkWasm, ZoKrates and Risc0.
 A project could specify the runtime to be used in the project.

 ## Docker images